 - list of all issues including helpful comments from the reporting tool

 - annotated source code of the affected files

-- trend charts of the issues
+- trend charts of the issues over time

-If you are using Git as source code management system then the warnings plugin will optionally mine the repository in the style of Code as a Crime Scene (Adam Tornhill, November 2013) to determine statistics of the affected files (i.e. the files with issues):
+If you are using Git as a source code management system then the warnings plugin will optionally mine the repository in the style of Code as a Crime Scene (Adam Tornhill, November 2013) to determine statistics of the affected files (i.e. the files with issues):

-- total number of commits
+- commits count

-- total number of different authors
+- different authors count

 - creation time

 - lines of code (from the commit details)